3MAH/3mah.github.io/index.md

   overlay_image: /assets/images/layout_index.png
   cta_label: "Download"
   cta_url: "https://github.com/simcoon/simcoon/"
 excerpt: "A scientific library that render simulation in mechanics of materials and multiphysics easy.
-Open source, it is perfect to conduct research in the field of mechanics and mechanobiology of materials, composites and smart materials. {::nomarkdown}<iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=simcoon&repo=simcoon&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=simcoon&repo=simcoon&type=fork&count=true&size=large" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'"
+Open source, it is perfect to conduct research in the field of mechanics and mechanobiology of materials, composites and smart materials."
 intro:
 - excerpt: 'Simcoon expands the possibilities of the simulation in Mechanics of Materials and merge education, research and industrial requirements with a new, interactive approach.
 Discover some of the simcoon capabilities below'
 feature_row: